 - instant read thermometer

-- Remove the tough stems from the herbs, and chop them up so you have a little over 1 tablespoon.
-Add a scant tablespoon to a small bowl, reserving the rest of the herbs for later.
-Add a generous amount (about 1 teaspoon) of salt, freshly cracked pepper to taste, and the butter.
-Mix until the herbs are evenly distributed and set aside.
+- Remove the tough stems from the herbs, then chop them up so you have a little over 1 tablespoon.
+Add 3/4’s to a bowl, reserving the rest of the herbs for later.
+Eyeball it – it doesn’t need to be exact.
+Add 1 teaspoon of salt, freshly cracked pepper to taste, and the butter.
+Mix until the herbs are evenly distributed.

 - Preheat the oven to 350 degrees.
 Place the chicken breast side up on the rack of a roasting pan.
 Remove the giblets from inside the cavity, and place them in the pan below if desired (once roasted they will help flavor a fantastic gravy or pan sauce).
 Use several paper towels to pat the chicken dry on all sides – being as thorough as possible.
 This will help the skin get golden brown and crispy.

 - Rub the inside of the cavity with a generous amount of salt and pepper, then stuff the aromatic vegetables and herbs inside until you can’t fit anymore.

 - Use your fingers to go underneath the skin and separate it from the breast meat, being careful not to let it tear (be mindful of your rings, ladies).